 Recognising that the efficient operation of RITS is also dependent on the operational reliability and resilience of its participants, any technical problem affecting a participant's transaction activity must be notified to the Bank immediately.
 The Bank also monitors participants' payment flows in real time.
 If a potential problem is detected, the Bank will contact that participant for further information.
-After a disruption, a participant is required to provide the Bank with a detailed report on the causes and remedial actions of the disruption.46
+After a disruption, a participant is required to provide the Bank with a detailed report on the causes and remedial actions of the disruption.71

-From September 2015, the Bank will also require participants to meet RITS participant Business Continuity Standards (see 'Box E: Participant Business Continuity Standards' in Section 4.4).
+From 30 September 2015, the Bank will also require participants to meet RITS participant Business Continuity Standards.72 While participants are not yet required to meet these standards, Payments Policy Department have recommended that the Bank continues to monitor RITS participants' compliance ahead of this deadline.
 The Business Continuity Standards aim to promote 'high availability' in RITS payments processing, requiring both resilience of system components and rapid recovery if failover to alternate systems is required.
 The standards complement the relevant requirements of APCA and APRA.